oasc/oasc-mims/interaction/oasc-mim7-places.md

 Integrating context information with geospatial information can be enabled by the context management API and geospatial management API through common data information models defined in the MIM2 Data Models.

 ## Specifications <a id="MIM3:EcosystemTransactionManagement-Recommendedspecifications"></a>
-The specifications that are subject to adoption are focussing on (i) web services for access to data, and (ii) data encoding formats.
+The specifications that are subject to adoption are focussing on (i) web interfaces for access to data, and (ii) data encoding formats.

-### Web services
+### Web interfaces

 * **Specifications by the Open Geospatial Consortium \(OGC\)**

   **SOAP-based family of standards:**
   * Catalog Service for the Web \([CSW](https://www.ogc.org/standards/cat)\)
   * OGC Web Map Services \([WMS](https://www.ogc.org/standards/wms)\)
   * OGC Web Feature Services \([WFS](https://www.ogc.org/standards/wfs)\)